 - blood tests, including a carcinoembryonic antigen (CEA) test – CEA is produced in high quantities by some cancer cells, especially in bowel cancer.

 Test results can take a few days to come back.
 It is very natural to feel anxious waiting to get your results.
 It can help to talk to a close friend or relative about how you’re feeling.
-You can also contact the Cancer Information and Support Service on 13 11 20 and speak with a cancer nurse.
+You can also contact the Cancer Council on 13 11 20 and speak with a cancer nurse.